RafaVico/exp_library/README.md

 GP2X games execute from a SD card, the library need to save the exps (achievements) enough fast to avoid lag or stop in the game.

 Exp Library is divided by:<br>
-	- CORE.
+&nbsp;&nbsp;&nbsp;&nbsp;- CORE.
 Main module, with functions that check the exps and save only the needed data to mark them (a little bytes).<br>
-	- SDL.
+&nbsp;&nbsp;&nbsp;&nbsp;- SDL.
 Graphic module wich show the messages using SDL library.
 It's easy to add more modules with another graphic libraries.<br>

 # Games & Tools